miklevin/MikeLev.in/_posts/2023-05-07-simulation-hypothesis-or-not-is-a-false-dichotomy.md

 Attributes such as deliberate camouflage designs in nature and natural selection are not the result of a higher intelligence, but rather the result of what you'd be told is complete random mutation.
-I mean an Angler Fish's light bulb and lure is just totally random?
-There wasn't a moment at which the very impressive mechanism of cellular automata and what we're coming to know as epigenetic expression didn't possibly say "Hey, I've got an idea!
+I mean the terrifying Angler Fish's light bulb ruse and lure is just totally random?
+You're telling me that there was never on some conscious level, not quite like human consciousness but a sort of consciousness nonetheless, that there wasn't a moment at which the very impressive mechanism of cellular automata and what we're coming to know as epigenetic expression didn't possibly say "Hey, I've got an idea!
 Let's make a light bulb and lure to attract prey!"?

 No chance?
 Zero?
-Zilch, books closed?

-That's not science.
+Zilch?
+Books closed, end of discussion?
+But yep, that's how science works; exactly how science is not supposed to work.
+Those who write the book can close the book, using the power of memes to brainwash a certain close-minded dogmatism into the minds of the next generation of scientists.
+I mean I love the hell out of Dawkins, but I'm with ufologist Eric Weinstein on this one.
+Scientists can gaslight with the best of them.

 In some ways, science doesn't really seem to be science just because human nature, self-promotion and whatnot interfere with perfectly decent theories.
 I'm saying that Intelligent Design is a theory warranting scientific investigation.
 It is falsafiably testable, so should not have the books closed on it.
 Hard core atheists are religious zealots just like their foes.

 Non-falsifiable shit, now that you can take off the table.
 Don't go telling me about the multiverse until you've got some sort of test, and certainly don't go